MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-over-quic.md

 - Windows Server 2022 Datacenter: Azure Edition Preview will also be available on Azure Stack HCI 21H2 Preview later this year, for customers not using Azure public cloud.
 - We recommend read-only domain controllers configured only with passwords of mobile users be made available to the file server.
 - Users should have strong passwords and be configured with Windows Hello for Business MFA.
-Configure an account lockout policy for mobile users through fine-grained password policy and you should deploy Intrusion protection software to detect brute force or password spray attacks.
+Configure an account lockout policy for mobile users through fine-grained password policy and you should deploy intrusion protection software to detect brute force or password spray attacks.

 ## More references